KenT185/Pipi.Automate/README.md

 - Takes all .docx files from a specified path (provided by the user).
 - Merges all tables from the selected files into one table.
-- Saves the merged table in a new .docx file.
+- Saves the merged table in a new .docx file (in the same directory as source files)
 - Removes the header (first row) and the second row from all tables in all files.
 - Colors the first row yellow in each file to indicate a new file.
 - Performs specific modifications for cells such as removing tabulators.

 ### How to Use
 1. Download or clone the repository.
-2. Run the executable (.exe) file stored in \Pipi.Automate\WordTablesMerger\bin\Release\net8.0\win-x64\WordTablesMerger.exe
+2. Run **WordTablesMerger.exe** file: \Pipi.Automate\WordTablesMerger\bin\Release\net8.0\win-x64\WordTablesMerger.exe
-4. Follow the prompts to specify the path containing the .docx files.
+3. Follow the prompts to specify the path (folder) containing the .docx files.
-5. The application will process the files and generate the merged table in a new .docx file.
+4. The application will process the files and generate the merged table in a new .docx file

 ### Notes
 - This application currently supports only .docx files.